Labour government, 1964–1970: Workers

 The New Towns Act of 1965 also provided for the payment of pensions, allowances and gratuities for members of the New Towns Commission while the Dock and Harbours Act 1966 provided for the provision of various welfare amenities for dockworkers while also providing for the granting to individuals of awards for training, research and education.
 In regards to local advisory committees, the Ministry of Social Security Act of 1966 provided "for the payment by the minister to the members of any such committee, and to persons attending at the request of such a committee, of such expenses and travelling and other allowances (including compensation for loss of remunerative time) as the Minister with the consent of the Treasury may determine."
 The Dock Workers (Regulation of Employment) (Amendment) Order 1967 contained provisions "enabling the National Board and local boards to compensate, in accordance with any joint agreement, dock workers leaving the industry, to establish and administer schemes for pensions for dock workers and to administer arrangements for payments to them during absence because of sickness or injury."
 The Dock Workers (Regulation of Employment) (Amendment) Order 1967 also provided for compensation for dock workers (as noted by the legislation) "whose names are removed from the register of dock workers either at their own request or otherwise."

-On the 16th of August 1967, regulations were introduced that made changes affecting entitlement to benefits under the Industrial Injuries Act for pneumoconiosis.
-The persons concerned, as noted by one study, were those “whose assessments for pneumoconiosis or pneumoconiosis plus tuberculosis would, if their physical condition were otherwise normal, be assessed at 50 per cent or more.
-In such cases, the effects of any emphysema or chronic bronchitis is treated as the effects of pneumoconiosis.”
+On 16 August 1967, regulations were introduced that made changes affecting entitlement to benefits under the Industrial Injuries Act for pneumoconiosis.
+The persons concerned, as noted by one study, were those "whose assessments for pneumoconiosis or pneumoconiosis plus tuberculosis would, if their physical condition were otherwise normal, be assessed at 50 per cent or more.
+In such cases, the effects of any emphysema or chronic bronchitis is treated as the effects of pneumoconiosis."
 These new regulations applied to both and industrial death benefit and disablement benefit.
-In addition, a new scheme was introduced on the 31st of August 1967 that extended (as noted by one study) “the scope of the existing scheme which catered for certain persons suffering disablement resulting from employment before the Industrial Injuries scheme began in July 1948.”
-The Carcinogenic Substances (Prohibition of Importation) Order 1967 prohibited (as noted by one study) “the importation into the United Kingdom of certain chemicals, which can give rise to cancer and of any materials containing these compounds.”
-The Offices, Shops and Railway Premises (Hoists and Lifts) Regulations 1968 gave give hoists and lifts in railways premises, shops and offices (as noted by one study) “the same safeguards as are provided under earlier legislation for hoists and lifts in factories.”
+In addition, a new scheme was introduced on 31 August 1967 that extended (as noted by one study) "the scope of the existing scheme which catered for certain persons suffering disablement resulting from employment before the Industrial Injuries scheme began in July 1948."
+The Carcinogenic Substances (Prohibition of Importation) Order 1967 prohibited (as noted by one study) "the importation into the United Kingdom of certain chemicals, which can give rise to cancer and of any materials containing these compounds."
+The Offices, Shops and Railway Premises (Hoists and Lifts) Regulations 1968 gave give hoists and lifts in railways premises, shops and offices (as noted by one study) "the same safeguards as are provided under earlier legislation for hoists and lifts in factories."
 In addition, the Fishing Vessels (Safety Provisions) Act 1970 and the Merchant Shipping Act 1970 sought to ensure safety at sea.